ScintillatorSynth/scintillatorsynth.org/content/en/docs/VGens/Mathematics/Vector Math/VLength.md

-Length computes the length of the provided vector as the square root of the sum of the squares of its components.
+VLength computes the length of the provided vector as the square root of the sum of the squares of its components.
 It works on input dimensions 1-4.
 In the 1D case it returns the absolute value of the input.

+<strong>Supported Rates: frame, shape, pixel</strong>